nfdi4plants/Swate/README.md

         ![File](docsrc/files/img/file.png)

-        installing this ca certificate under your trusted root certification authorities will enable you to use httpss via localhost.
+        installing this ca certificate under your trusted root certification authorities will enable you to use https via localhost.

+        The paths to these certificates are then added to your webpack.config file.

      - You may need a loopback exemption for Edge/IE (whatever is run in your excel version):